 - ADD SOME SHREDDED CARROTS.
 Trader Joe’s curry chicken salad has grated carrots in it, and they can be a tasty addition if you’ve got some on hand!

 - MIX IN DRIED CRANBERRIES OR RAISINS.
 Another tasty mix-in is craisins or raisins.
-The subtle sweetness and texture are lovely.
+(Golden raisins are lovely here!)
+The subtle sweetness and texture are a great addition to this salad.

 AN EASY SHORTCUT.
 Did you know that places like Sprouts and Whole Foods sell unseasoned rotisserie chickens?
 That means they’re Whole30 friendly and allergy friendly.
 If you’re not doing Whole30/worrying about allergies, my other favorite store-bought rotisserie chicken is the one from Costco. #costcoforever

 WHAT’S THE BEST WAY TO COOK CHICKEN FOR CURRY CHICKEN SALAD?
-There are lots of great methods for cooking chicken for chicken salad, but my favorites are poached or baked, since those are really easy.
+There are lots of great methods for cooking chicken for chicken salad, but my favorites are poached chicken or baked chicken, since those are really easy.
 If you’re into prepping a lot of chicken at once, you can try this Instant Pot chicken breast recipe and freeze leftovers for another day!

 PALEO + WHOLE30 NOTES.
 This curry chicken salad recipe is 100% paleo + Whole30-friendly, so long as you use compliant mayo (like this) and serve it in a compliant way.
-Skip the bread or tortillas in favor of grain-free crackers or a grain-free tortilla wrap (like Siete brand), or serve on jicama tortillas, cucumber slices, apple slices, lettuce leaves, and more.
+Skip the bread or tortillas in favor of grain-free crackers or a grain-free tortilla wrap (like Siete brand), or serve on top of cucumber slices, jicama tortillas, apple slices, lettuce leaves, and more.
 (For Whole30, stick to the fruit + veggie options instead of the grain-free crackers or tortillas).

 LIGHTEN UP THE RECIPE.
 If you’re not a big mayo fan or you’d prefer something lighter, you have a few options: